| List of historic valves in the ase-museoedelpro collection |

 ***** |

-derived from 35T transmitting triode.
-Likely used in the evacuation system of
+transmitting triode.
+Likely used in the evacuation system of the 'resnatron'

 |